furechan/mintalib/README.md

 ## Using Indicators

-Indicators are available via the `indicators` module, with similar names as functions but in **upper case**.
+Indicators are available via the `mintalib.indicators` module, with similar names as functions but in **upper case**.
 Indicators are best imported directly in the name space like:

 ```python
 from mintalib.indicators import SMA, EMA, ROC, MACD